adithsuresh5/Live_Code_Play/README.md

-# RunTime-HTML-CSS-JS-Editor
+# RunTime-HTML-CSS-JS-CodePlayer
-It is a Runtime code editor which displays the result while you CODE
+It is a Runtime Codeplayer which displays the result while you CODE.